c-ruttkies/phmnl_statistical_worfklow_api/README.md

         log_file - path to csv file used for log messages

-        galaxy_url - url to Galaxy server with installed PhenoMeNal on which to run the workflow
+        galaxy_url - url to Galaxy server on which to run the workflow

         galaxy_key - API key to access the Galaxy server

+        debug - get debug output from wft4galaxy (true, false) default: false

+        logger - enable logger for wft4galaxy (true, false) default: false

 Description: